 Electronic devices and screen time

-Screen time is part of a modern day unescapable reality.
+Screen time is part of modern-day unescapable reality.
 Parents are well aware of the detrimental effects of screen time and the impact on young developing minds.
 With the brains of under 2’s most at risk of mobile electronic devices.
-Once their developing minds are exposed to these devices their brain wiring is permanently altered.
+Once developing minds are exposed to these devices their brain wiring is permanently altered.
 A number of troubling studies connect delayed cognitive development in kids with extended exposure to electronic devices.